 “We are honored to be an Epicor-Certified Managed Hosting Partner for Epicor Software Corporation, and the only hosting partner to be certified for Epicor ERP and Prophet 21 ERP systems,” said Bruce Grant, CEO of EstesGroup.
 “Our company has both functional and technical consultants on staff who know Epicor ERP and Prophet 21 systems.
 This means we not only know Managed IT, but we know the industry’s best-practice business processes and the underlying software as well.
 We provide a full-service solution to fit our clients’ needs.”

 EstesGroup is Certified by Epicor Software Corporation to host and manage clients’ Epicor ERP and Prophet 21 ERP systems.
 As a Certified Managed Hosting Provider, EstesGroup guarantees better than 99.5% uptime Service Level Agreements (SLAs) for clients’ ERP systems (to see EstesGroup’s 99.7% SLA click here).
-EstesGroup is also a Microsoft Partner with SQL Administration, Security Administration, O365, MS Exchange, and Disaster & Recovery expertise.
+EstesGroup is also a Microsoft Cloud Services Partner with SQL Administration, Security Administration, O365, MS Exchange, and Disaster & Recovery expertise.

 To learn more about EstesGroup’s EstesCloud Epicor Hosting, visit our Epicor ERP Hosting page.